 Low red blood cell count what does it mean?

-When you do not have enough healthy red blood cells, you have a condition called anaemia.
-That means that the level of haemoglobin (Hgb) in your blood is low.
-Haemoglobin is the part of the red blood cell (RBC) that carries oxygen to all the cells in your body.
+When you do not have enough healthy red blood cells, you have a condition called anemia.
+That means that the level of hemoglobin (Hgb) in your blood is low.
+Hemoglobin is the part of the red blood cell (RBC) that carries oxygen to all the cells in your body.
 Anaemia is a common side effect in cancer patients.

 Women, young children, and people with long-term illnesses are more likely to have anaemia.
 Essential things to keep in mind that can remind you of care for yourself and near persons: